Top of the page

 Most people who have hepatitis B have an acute (short-term) infection.

 If you stay infected with the virus for 6 months or longer, you have a chronic infection.

-The risk of having chronic infection is related to the age at which you first become infected.
+The risk of having a chronic infection is related to your age when you first become infected.
 The risk is highest for newborns infected at birth and children up to age 5.